|Publishing Industry Career Development Grants||November 2020||1pm 22 March 2021||early May 2021|

 PUBLISHING INDUSTRY CAREER DEVELOPMENT GRANTS

-The Copyright Agency’s Publishing Industry Career Development Grants support individuals working in the Australian publishing industry with grants for professional development, leadership, and career enhancing opportunities and projects.
+The Copyright Agency’s Publishing Industry Career Development Grants support individuals working in the Australian publishing industry with grants for professional development, skills development, leadership, and career enhancing opportunities.

-These grants are aimed at mid-career publishing individuals in trade and educational publishing; Australian literary agents; and editors working at literary magazines and journals in Australia.
+These grants are aimed at mid-career publishing individuals in trade and educational publishing; Australian literary agents; freelance editors; and editors working at literary magazines and journals in Australia.

 The Copyright Agency’s Cultural Fund will support opportunities for individual career development.
-The length of the project can vary, depending on the individual project, and given the current circumstances, may be completed by 31 July 2021.
+The length of the project can vary, depending on the individual project, and should be completed by 31 July 2022.

 Potential projects could include:

-- Industry research into issues such as leadership in publishing, diversity, developing editorial/sales/marketing skills, copyright, etc;
+- Industry research into issues such as leadership in publishing, diversity, developing editorial/sales/marketing skills, etc;

 - Mentorships with other publishers to gain new skills and insights;